 I hold a Professional Doctorate in Counselling Psychology, a Foundation Certificate in Counselling and Psychotherapy, and a BSc(Hons) in Psychology.
 I am a member of the Division of Counselling Psychology (DCoP) with the BPS and a full member of the Society of Existential Analysis (SEA).

-As an EMDR therapist in training I have completed part 1 and 2 of the training, and am working with single traumatic events, as well as with individuals who suffer from primary traumatic disorders.
+As an EMDR therapist I have completed part 1,2 and 3 of the training, and am working with both single and complex traumatic events, and with individuals who suffer from primary traumatic disorders.

 I hold a professional, personal and civil indemnity insurance and abide by and practice according to the ethical and good practice guidance of the BPS and HCPC.